A brief history

 Somewhere around 1905 the islands known as Isle of Pines and Big Island hosted fisherman and rugged outdoorsmen camps and buildings.
 These men were "looking for sport fishing and hunting".
 Later one these fishing camps became a permanent fixture.

 The Isle of Pines did not become a true destination for vacationing outdoorsmen and families until the I920's.
 The railroad connected to Chicago and it became all the rage to travel to the wilderness and go fishing and stay at a resort.
 The lake had several resorts by the late 20's and early 30's.
 These resorts were both public and private.
 The best know of the resorts were Gerlach Island (now known as Isle of Pines) and Karl Ogren's Boxing Camp (now known as Black Eagle Lodge and Boulder Lodge).

 In 1992 Frank Stout, heir to the Stout lumber fortune, turned over the deed to Big Island to the lake association for the purpose of establishing a nature preserve.
 His grandfather gave Frank the island when he was born.
 The island at that time was called Moonbeam Island.
 After Frank's death, the island was renamed Frank Stout Wilderness Preserve in his memory.
 Frank Frazer and Jim Kissinger are thanked for actively pursing the actions that allowed the association to become an owner of this remarkable island.

 Hiking the islands

-The lake offers a variety of islands that are excellent for roaming and hiking.
-The Frank Stout Wilderness Preserve offers 40 acres of old growth forest and some unique flora.
-Fires are not permitted and overnight sleeping is only available on the state owned islands.
+The lake offers a couple of islands that are excellent for roaming and hiking.
+The Frank Stout Wilderness Preserve offers nearly 30 acres of old growth forest and some unique flora.
+Fires are not permitted on the Preserve (Big Island) and are discouraged on the state owned island.